blinken/paradar/doc/user-manual.md

 indicated on a ring of bright LEDs.
 Because paradar relies on other aircraft transmitting their position, it will pick up many aircraft but not all: some older airframes are still not equipped with modern ADS-B transponders.
 This proportion is decreasing, however, as ADS-B is mandated by regulators around the world.
 By 7th June 2020, all aircraft with a maximum take-off mass greater than 5,700kg or a maximum cruising airspeed greater than 250kts must transmit ADS-B in order to operate IFR/GAT in Europe.

+paradar is open source hardware and software.
+If you have an idea for a feature or improvement, or encounter a bug, please report it at https://github.com/blinken/paradar/issues (see the bug reports section below for more information).

+For general queries, including bulk order discounts, you're welcome to contact me at blinken@gmail.com.

+Happy flying!

+*-Patrick*

+<div style="page-break-after: always;"></div>

-### Getting started
+## Getting started

 paradar is pretty easy to use!